C0nrado/amazon_fires/README.md

 <center><img src="imgs/pca_heatspots_correlation.png"\></center>

 This scatter plot pictures that when the heatspots number increase along the months july, august and september, the coefficient of the 1st principal components also increases while the 2nd principal component decreases simultaneously.
-The cooperation of the principal components in such way only serve to increase strongly the temperature while keeping low levels of humidity which created allowable coditions for the appearing and spreading of fires, which is reflected on the increasing of heatspots.
+The cooperation between these principal components in such way only serve to increase strongly the temperature while keeping low levels of humidity which creates allowable coditions for the appearing and spreading of fires, which is reflected on the increasing of heatspots.

 This analysis is carried out in the notebook `02_heatspots_analysis.ipynb` where the *deforestation* data is also used to look for possible evidences of this increase in heatspots observed in the amazon region.
-This was analysed both numerically and graphically, but not findings were observed that could connect these two phenomena.
+It was analysed both numerically and graphically, but no findings were observed that could connect these two phenomena.

 <br>

 ### 2.4.
 Machine Learning Model: Predicting Heatspots <a name="ml"></a>

-The next step in this work was the building and evaluation of a machine learning model for predicting the number of heatspots while accounting for all insights and findings gathered during the previous analysis.
+The next step in this work was the building and evaluation of a machine learning model for predicting the number of heatspots while accounting for all insights and findings gathered during the previous analyses.
 The prediction is a regression task since the goal is a continuous numeric value and all preprocessing of the data is already performed on the first stages of this work.

-The model will be evaluated by *forecasting* the heatspots number and comparing the model's  output with the true values for heatspots.
+The model will be evaluated by *forecasting* the heatspots number and comparing the model's output with the true numbers for heatspots.
 Therefore the data was split into two periods:
 * 1998-2013: All data available during this period will be used on training and tunning the model
 * 2014-2017: This data will be kept separated from the rest and later used for evaluating the final model.